minernchan/NUScheduler-doc/README.md

 1. NUSMods
 We have benefitted a lot from being able to visualize the modules on a timetable.
 However, only individual modules can be reviewed by students, and not the particular timetable as a whole.
 Thus, we want to let students share their entire timetable and share their experience with others.

+2. NUS CORS & IVLE
+CORS and IVLE are listed as inspirations as we can search for prerequisite modules and view a few timetables.
+However, they are not very user friendly, and for freshmen, may be difficult to use since they are new to the user interface.

 ## Features
 Some of the features we want to include in our web app include: